-I feel increasingly antagonised by this plot in Fifty Shades of Grey rather than in Twilight, after all Twilight is simply a teen book; I expect a lot more from an adult novel.
-E L James’ attempts to portray Ana as some sort of heroine through reference to her subconscious or her ‘inner goddess’ just makes me cringe with embarrassment at this literary faux pas- the term clique springs to mind.
-I find it almost offensive that James attempts to justify the abuse that Ana is undergoing for Christian (yes, abuse- it is very clear that she does not enjoy half of the sexual acts including the spanking) by suggesting that this is pleasing Ana’s inner goddess.
-Is the term ‘inner goddess’ just another form of female submission?
+I feel increasingly antagonised by this plot in Fifty Shades of Grey rather than in Twilight, after all the latter is simply a teen book; I expect a lot more from an adult novel.
+E L James’ attempts to portray Ana as some sort of heroine through reference to her subconscious or her “inner goddess” just makes me cringe with embarrassment at this literary faux pas- the term cliche springs to mind.
+I find it almost offensive that James attempts to justify the abuse that Ana is undergoing from and for Christian (yes, abuse- it is very clear that she does not enjoy half of the sexual acts including the spanking) by suggesting that this is pleasing Ana’s “inner goddess”.
+Is the term “inner goddess” just another form of female submission?
 This is something that female writers should be propelling us out of rather than into.

-Overall the plot is poor- purely a sexed up, fucked up twilight, the character’s are unrelatable, and the creation of ‘darkness’ is weak (so his mother was a crack whore, how does that justify his obsession with S&M and the likes?).
+Overall the plot is poor- purely a sexed up, fucked up Twilight, the character’s are unrelatable and underdeveloped, and the creation of ‘darkness’ is weak (so his mother was a crack whore, how does that justify his obsession with S&M?).
 It is safe to say that I will not be reading more.